You can ONLY purchase the Development Slate Evaluation on the ISA website.

-|The ISA Development Slate is accessed via the ISA website.
+The ISA Development Slate is accessed via the ISA website.
 This specialized slate was created to develop and support emerging screenwriters who have yet to secure an agent or manager, while helping writers better navigate this highly competitive business to find a path to break through.
 Our mission is to ultimately help you get represented and sell your work.|

-After applying and regardless of acceptance into the program, your material will receive a full evaluation with 5 pages of notes.
+Every application receives a full score evaluation with 5 pages of extensive notes regardless of acceptance.
 Your project will be rated and considered for inclusion in the ISA’s Development Slate and, if accepted, will immediately enable you and your project to be submitted to ISA approved agents, managers, production companies, producers and more at no additional expense to you.

 You can find out more about the ISA Development Slate below, or by visiting www.networkisa.org.

 Denise Meyers script THE DARK OF NIGHT completed principal photography with director Robin Wright (Forrest Gump), and stars Leslie Bibb, Sam Rockwell, Callie Thorne and Michael Godere.

 Eugene Ramos script NEWTON’s LAWS OF EMOTION has been optioned by Stage Screen Productions as a direct result of the ISA’s Development Program.

 Andy Byrne was invited onto the Development Slate after becoming the ISA’s 2016 Fast Track III Fellow with his amazing screenplay DISCONN.
 Since then the script has won gold in the PAGE International Screenwriting Awards, and now is in the hands of an A-List Actress in Hollywood.

 Development Program writer Jamie Anderson signed with Paradigm Agency, and received a writing assignment for a major production company.
 More details to come.

 Development Program writer Travis Opgennorth’s script RANGER CREED, was recently optioned by producer David Harris, and his other screenplay THE POACHER, has led to Sixth Sense Productions offering Travis a writing assignment.